 Learn about the iconic leader of the Cuban Revolution at the Che Guevara Mausoleum, a memorial in Santa Clara.
 To enjoy decorative objects and furniture of mansions from the 18th and 19th century, visit the Museum of Colonial Art.

 Cafe Cubano, what locals call a cafecito, is an espresso coffee in the Cuban style; it tastes strong and sweet.
 Coradito is an espresso topped with varying amounts of steamed milk, cafe con leche is coffee and hot milk.
 Finally, colada is cafe Cuban that is meant to be shared.
 It comes in a larger cup with small accompanying cups for decanting.

 The national sport in Cuba is baseball.
 Throughout the regular season spanning from November to March, La Pelota is a heated topic of conservation.
 Players are treated like celebrities.
 For travelers interested in baseball, be sure to attend a game at the Estadio Latino-Americano in Havana.
 Typically, tickets cost only a few dollars.

 Now is the perfect time to take a Cuban vacation.
 We offer cruises to Cuba and beyond that feature cultural exchanges.
 These are opportunities to get to know individual Cuban people, and learn more about one another’s cultures and everyday lives.
 It is one of the most enriching part of our Cuba tours, and we know that you’ll love them!
 We have several itineraries to Cuba, including our Cuban & Caribbean Escape, and the globetrotting Venice, Croatia & Cuba Cruise and Tour.
+If group tours are not what you are looking for, try a Caribbean yacht charter.
 To make your plans to join an escorted Cuban vacation, call your travel consultant or YMT Vacations at 1-888-756-9072.